 Pacman is written in the C programming language and uses the bsdtar(1) tar format for packaging.

-The Arch User Repository (AUR) is a community-driven repository for Arch users.
-It’s a community-driven repository for the Arch Linux system that hosts a number of packages outside the official Arch Linux package database.
-It contains package descriptions (PKGBUILDs) that allow you to compile a package from source with makepkg and then install it via Pacman.
+The Arch User Repository (AUR) is a community-driven repository for Arch users that hosts a number of packages outside the official Arch Linux package database.
+It contains package descriptions (PKGBUILDs) that allow you to compile a package from source with makepkg command and then install it via Pacman.

 A good number of new packages that enter the official repositories start in the AUR.
 In the AUR, users are able to contribute their own package builds.
 The AUR community has the ability to vote for packages in the AUR.